 Q: What’s an average day like during spot prawn season?

-At 6:30am, seven days a week, Steve and Frank leave Fisherman’s Wharf in their dayboat and head 5 to 15 miles into the Pacific Ocean to empty and reset 300 traps in their “secret” spots (fishermen are understandably very secretive about where they fish).
+A: At 6:30am, seven days a week, Steve and Frank leave Fisherman’s Wharf in their dayboat and head 5 to 15 miles into the Pacific Ocean to empty and reset 300 traps in their “secret” spots (fishermen are understandably very secretive about where they fish).
 They keep the harvested spot prawns alive and happy in holding tanks in their boat (filled with cold ocean water) and return to Fisherman’s Wharf around 1pm daily, where they’ll sell spot prawns to the public until they sell out for the day (sometimes in as little as 1 hour!)
 Steve’s company, Organic Ocean, also supplies approximately 40 local restaurants with his high quality spot prawns.
 In the past month, he’s expanded his distribution to Toronto, Canada, shipping live prawns overnight to approximately 20 Toronto restaurants.

 Q: Why is spot prawn fishing sustainable?

-Spot prawns are trap fisheries – there are no nets being dragged along the ocean floor.
+A: Spot prawns are trap fisheries – there are no nets being dragged along the ocean floor.
 Traps also result in virtually no bi-catch and do not damage the ocean floor.
 Great care is taken by local fisheries to ensure responsible fishing and sustainability - spot prawn season opens only after the mature spot prawns have finished spawning and have molted, and there is no danger of overfishing because the season is only open for 6 to 8 weeks every year.
 Spot prawn fishing licenses are limited and expensive to obtain.
 There are also trap per license, single haul per day, and minimum harvest size restrictions.
 During spot prawn season, a spawner index is taken regularly to ensure there is no overfishing; areas are closed off if there is any indication that they may be getting overfished.
 According to Steve, the 2009 season should last till the 1st week in July.
 After spending so much time getting up close and personal with live spot prawns, I was starting to feel sorry for personally consuming so many of the cute little guys.
 But according to Steve and Frank, spot prawns only live an average of 4 years and will die soon after they lay their eggs, so most of the spot prawns that end up on our dinner plates were on already on their “death march” before being caught.

 Q: Why are spot prawns better than tiger prawns?

-Most of the tiger prawns you’ll come across are farmed and grown in what Steve and Frank refer to as “sewer lagoons” (referring to the high levels of toxicity measured in farmed tiger prawns).
+A: Most of the tiger prawns you’ll come across are farmed and grown in what Steve and Frank refer to as “sewer lagoons” (referring to the high levels of toxicity measured in farmed tiger prawns).
 Wild spot prawns from fresh BC waters taste sweet because of their short 4 year life span which limits the buildup of toxins and metals.

 Q: What was Steve’s role in the creating the annual Spot Prawn Festival?

-Around 4 years ago, Steve took Robert Clark, Executive Chef of C Restaurant, Raincity Grill, and Nu out for a day of spot prawning on his boat.
+A: Around 4 years ago, Steve took Robert Clark, Executive Chef of C Restaurant, Raincity Grill, and Nu out for a day of spot prawning on his boat.
 At the time, 90% of all BC Spot Prawns were being exported to Japan.
 The remaining 10% were sold to Chinatown and local Asian markets.
 Robert Clark wanted to know how he could get his hands on some of these local spot prawns for his own restaurants; the 100 mile diet had just been published and local restaurants and consumers were starting to embrace local sustainable BC products.
 Together, Robert and Steve came up with the idea for a festival to celebrate local spot prawns and to keep them “at home”.
 The 1st spot prawn festival took place in 2007 and had around 300 people show up during the launch.
 By the following year, attendance at the official kickoff reached over a thousand.
 This year, it was “total chaos” at the 3rd Annual Spot Prawn Festival launch on May 9th (excellent coverage of the kickoff event by fellow blogger Ho Yummy here) with an estimated 2000 people showing up to sample spot prawns from 10 local chefs (including Tojo Hidekazu from Tojo’s, Robert Belcham from Fuel, Andrea Carlson from Bishop’s, and Quang Dang from C Restaurant).
 Many local chefs have also been out fishing with Steve to see how spot prawns are caught (Steve was even nice enough to invite me to go fishing one day, but I had to graciously decline – my inner ear imbalance would force me to jump off the tiny boat and swim back to shore.
 I know all you fellow bloggers are shaking your head at me – yeah, I should have just sucked it up and gone prawning, but my motion sickness is honestly so bad that I’ve gotten seasick before on a 130,000 ton cruise ship).

 Q: So how many of Steve’s spot prawns are being shipped to Japan nowadays?

-Steve was very proud to tell me that every spot prawn he caught last season was sold locally!
+A: Steve was very proud to tell me that every spot prawn he caught last season was sold locally!
 Vancouver restaurants are now able to get their hands on high export quality spot prawns previously reserved for the lucrative Japanese market.

 Q: Organic Ocean is selling spot prawns fresh off the boat for $12 per lb.
 So how are Asian supermarkets such as T&T able to sell live spot prawns for less?

-Look at the size and quality of the live prawns from the Asian markets compared to the prawns available from Steve at Fisherman’s Wharf.
+A: Look at the size and quality of the live prawns from the Asian markets compared to the prawns available from Steve at Fisherman’s Wharf.
 At the Asian markets, the prawns are considerably smaller and represent the crap that’s left once the higher quality prawns are picked out for export to Japan.
 After doing my own comparison of spot prawns available around Vancouver, I would gladly pay $12 a pound for the giant beauties caught by Steve and Frank.
 There’s a reason why all the top local restaurants only use Organic Ocean as their spot prawn supplier.

 Q: How can you tell a spot prawn is fresh?